njpipeorgan/MathCompile/README.md

 # MathCompile

 MathCompile is a package that translates *Wolfram Language* functions into C++ code.
-It is written mostly in *Wolfram Language* and utilize a C++ library for type deductiona and implementation of the supported functions.
+It is written mostly in *Wolfram Language* and utilize a C++ library for type deduction and implementation of the supported functions.

 **Note**: The project is in the progress of adding necessary components to the C++ library.